nicksp/fe-codestyle/html.md

 ## General Formatting Rules

 - **Use soft-tabs** with a 2 space indent.
 Spaces are the only way to guarantee code renders the same in any person’s environment.
 - **Use only lowercase.** All code has to be lowercase.
-This applies to HTML element names, attributes, attribute values (unless text/CDATA), CSS selectors, properties, and property values (with the exception of strings).
+This applies to HTML element names, attributes, and attribute values (unless text/CDATA).

   ```html
   <!-- Not recommended -->